 Time-intensive grout cleaning machines that combine brushes and chemical products create a demanding cleaning process.
 Using steam to clean grout yields outstanding results with the added benefits of being friendly toward the environment and requiring minimal work.
-High-temperature steam effectively removes grout line dirt and sterilizes surfaces at once while eliminating dangerous bacteria and germs.
+Steam cleaning grout offers a powerful deep-cleaning solution that reaches into the porous surface of grout lines.
+Unlike traditional scrubbing, steam cleaning penetrates stubborn grime and lifts it away with ease, making it ideal for bathroom and kitchen floors that see heavy use.

 Understanding Tile Grout and Why It Gets Dirty